scop9-dev/ChromaEase/Updates.md

-# New information regarding updates will be presented hereNew information regarding updates will be presented here.
+# New information regarding updates will be presented here.